-Please note - If a person relocates to Massachusetts to attend a college or university, this action supports the intent to pursue an education, but it is not considered intent to establish residency for tuition and fees purposes.
+If a person relocates to Massachusetts to attend a college or university, this action supports the intent to pursue an education, but it is not considered intent to establish residency for tuition and fees purposes.
 The regulations state "residency is not acquired by mere physical presence in Massachusetts while the person is enrolled in an institution of higher education."
-To be reclassified as a resident, an enrolled student must live in Massachusetts as a "traditional resident" (not a student) for approximately 12 months immediately proceeding his/her enrollment or re-enrollment to attend the University of Massachusetts Lowell.
+To be reclassified as a resident, an enrolled student must live in Massachusetts as a "traditional resident" (not a student) for approximately 12 months immediately preceding his/her enrollment or re-enrollment to attend an institution of higher education.
 Exceptions to these requirements are listed on the Residency Reclassification Worksheet.

 Applicants are responsible to submit all documentation to support a claim.
 The final decision will be based solely on the submitted documentation with qualitative rather than quantitative emphasis.
 A number of factors are required to determine residency.
 No single document is decisive.
 The burden of proof rests on the student seeking reclassification.

-As of December 2009, the University of Massachusetts Lowell uses five residency classifications:
+The University of Massachusetts Lowell uses four residency classifications:

-The initial determination of a student’s eligibility for classification/reclassification as a Massachusetts resident, and therefore qualification for In-State tuition and fees, is based on the following:
+The initial determination of a student’s eligibility for classification/reclassification as a Massachusetts resident, and therefore qualification for in-state tuition, is based on the following:

 Upon determination of an applicant’s residency/citizenship and financial support status, a person would generally be eligible for classification as a Massachusetts resident:

-- If the applicant is financially independent, and has lived in Massachusetts as a "traditional resident" (not a student) for approximately 12 months immediately preceeding his/her enrollment or re-enrollment at the University of Massachusetts Lowell.
+- If the applicant is financially independent, and has lived in Massachusetts as a "traditional resident" (not a student) for approximately 12 months immediately preceding his/her enrollment or re-enrollment at an institution of higher education.

-For graduate applicants, the Director of Graduate Admissions determines the initial residency classification, including his/her eligibility for the New England Regional Student Program.
+For graduate applicants, Graduate Admissions determines the initial residency classification, including eligibility for the New England Regional Student Program.
 Please forward questions about NERSP eligibility for graduate students to Graduate_Admissions@uml.edu.

-Division of Online & Continuing Education students do not qualify for the NERSP program.
+Online and professional studies students do not qualify for the NERSP program.

 We proudly welcome active duty members and veterans of the U.S. Air Force, Army, Coast Guard, Marine Corps, Navy, National Guard and Reserves to UMass Lowell.
 We are here to assist you.

-The following are the most common instances were active duty military and national guard members are eligible for In-State classification:
+The following are the most common instances where active duty military and national guard members are eligible for In-State classification:

-- A member of the U.S. Armed Forces who is stationed in Massachusetts on active duty, pursuant to military orders, his or her spouse and dependent children, are eligible for In-State classification.
-Separating/Discharged Members and Veterans - Eligibility for In-State classification also applies to members separating from the Armed Forces with Massachusetts as their "Home of Record" but before they establish residency in another state.
-Also, separating members may establish residency if they move to Massachusetts (before establishing residency in another state) – see residency classification worksheet for a list of documents.
+- A member of the U.S. Armed Forces who is stationed in Massachusetts on active duty, pursuant to military orders, his or her spouse and dependent children, are eligible for in-state classification.

 - Eligible participants in the Massachusetts National Guard 100% Tuition and Fee Waiver program and the Welcome Home Bonus are considered Massachusetts residents for tuition purposes (even if their home residence is in another state).
-However, this may not be the case for Financial Aid purposes; please contact the Financial Aid Office 978-934-4220 or email@example.com) for more information.
+However, this may not be the case for Financial Aid purposes; please contact The Solution Center at 978-934-2000 or firstname.lastname@example.org for more information.

-For the Division of Online and Continuing Education students – tuition and fees are based on listed credit hour and/or contact hour and not on residency classification.
+For the online and professional studies students, tuition and fees are based on listed credit hour and/or contact hour and not on residency classification.
 However, a residency classification determination may be required if the student applies for financial aid or takes a day course.

-All Summer courses are offered through the Division of Online & Continuing Education.
+All Summer courses are offered through the Division of Graduate, Online & Professional Studies.
 Tuition and fee charges are generally based on credit-hour.

-Please note: Residency requirements for the Division of Online & Continuing Education programs refer to the completion of credits as a Division of Online & Continuing Education student at UMass Lowell.
-More information is found on the Division of Online & Continuing Education website Academic Policies - Degree Requirements page.
-You may also contact the Student Support Center at 978-934-2474 or visit their webpage at http://continuinged.uml.edu/.
+Please note: Residency requirements for the online and professional studies programs refer to the completion of credits as an online and professional studies student at UMass Lowell.
+More information is found on the Division of Graduate, Online & Professional Studies Academic Policies - Degree Requirements page.
+You may also contact the Student Support Center at 978-934-2474 or visit their website.

 If your application is approved, notification will be sent to you via email.
-Your status will be updated in ISIS within a couple of business days.
+Your status will be updated in SIS within five business days.
 Financial Aid and Student Financial Services will be notified and the appropriate changes will be made to reflect your new residency status.

 If your application is denied, notification will be sent to you via email.
 You may appeal the decision, in writing, within 30 calendar days of the date the decision is emailed.
 You may submit additional documentation along with the written appeal.
 The appeal will be given to the Residency Reclassification Appeal Committee for review, along with the original application, supporting documentation and decision.
-The decision will be based solely on submitted documentation.
-You will be notifed, by email, of the appeal committees' decision.
+The appeal committee's decision will be based solely on submitted documentation.
+You will be notified, by email, of the appeal committee's decision.
 This decision is final and cannot be appealed further.